-Jennifer (Jen) Hursey, M.ED. holds a BS in Early Childhood Education from the University of West Georgia, and an M Ed in Special Education from Lesley University, where she trained within the selective Lesley-Brookline Schools Collaborative.
-She began her career in education as the lead (and sole) teacher in a 2-day a week, 2-year old preschool class in Fayetteville, GA.
-Since her first teaching job, Jen has worked as a service provider in an independent school for students with learning disabilities; taught kindergarten, first, and fourth grades; served as a learning specialist in a K-8 school and then a 5-8 middle school; and provided behavioral consulting and behavior therapy supervision for early intervention and supplementary services in Massachusetts.
-In 2008, she established J.Hursey Consulting, working with individuals, families, and organizations.
-Jen is a talented and skilled diagnostician, who in collaboration with Sally Madden, PhD D, provides valuable exceptional assessment services, including behavioral observation, cognitive testing, neurocognitive testing, academic achievement testing, behavioral rating scale analysis, and projective testing.
-In Jen’s work to identify and address concerns, she relies on her training and expertise in the fields of Child Development, Elementary Education and Special Education, Applied Behavior Analysis, Cognitive Behavior Therapy, and Positive Psychology.
-Jen is also a trained Cogmed Coach (http://www.cogmed.com/).
+Jennifer (Jen) Hursey, M.ED. holds a BS in Early Childhood Education from the University of West Georgia, an M. ED. in Special Education from Lesley University, where she trained within the Lesley-Brookline Schools Collaborative and is a dual-certified teacher in Early Childhood and Early Childhood Special Education.
+Jen began her career in education as preschool teacher in Fayetteville, GA.
+Since her first teaching job, Jen has worked as a service provider in an independent school for students with learning disabilities; taught kindergarten, first, and fourth grades; served as a learning specialist in a K-8 school and then a 5-8 middle school; provided behavioral consulting and behavior therapy supervision for early intervention services in Massachusetts; provided admissions and diagnostic evaluation services and supports across lifespan (preschool through adult) in a multi-disciplinary private practice in Washington, DC.
+Jen applies her expertise to support MEC-Group clients as they navigate educational decisions and draws on her years of experience to provide referrals and support to empower clients.